paoloserra/MeerKATHI-docs/sphinx/_build/html/_sources/manual/intro/index.rst.txt

 cross-calibration worker can calibrate delays, bandpass, gains and flux scale).

 In practice, users tell MeerKATHI what to do – and how to do it – via a configuration file.
-The configuration file has one section for each run of a worker (a worker can be run an arbitrary number of times).
+The configuration file has one section for each run of a worker.
 By editing the configuration file users control the workers' options, deciding which tasks to run and with what settings.
+A detailed explanation of the configuration file syntax is given in the :ref:`configfile` section of this manual.

 Normally, users won’t have to touch anything but the configuration file.
 They can check what’s happened through a variety of data products, diagnostic plots and log files.
-A detailed explanation of the configuration file syntax is given in the :ref:`configfile` section of this manual.
+A list of all MeerKATHI data products is available at the :ref:`products` section of this manual.

 In the rest of this Introduction we give a brief description of each worker.
-A more comprehensive description is available in the :ref:`reduction` section of this manual.
-That section follows the flow of a typical data reduction process, which is also the flow of the default MeerKATHI configuration file.
-The full list of parameters available for the individual workers through the configuration file can be found at :ref:`workers` or following the links below.
+A more comprehensive description is available in the :ref:`reduction` section of this manual, which follows the flow of a typical data reduction process.
+The full list of parameters available for the individual workers through the configuration file can be found at the :ref:`workers` section of this manual or following the links below.

 Brief description of workers
 ----------------------------